jekyll/jekyll/site/_docs/frontmatter.md

         <p>

           Similar to categories, one or multiple tags can be added to a post.
-          Also like categories, tags can be specified as a YAML list or a comma-separated string.
+          Also like categories, tags can be specified as a <a href="https://en.wikipedia.org/wiki/YAML#Basic_components">YAML list</a> or a
+          comma-separated string.

         </p>